marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

 ### Subsystems to Consider
 - **Main Window Thread**
-  - Init Error Handler
+  - (Done) Init Error Handler
     - In #wWinMain, before the message loop starts...
-      - (50% Done) Each function call has a custom error handler that immediately calls `return EXIT_FAILURE`.
-Each handler will do a custom set of cleanup depending on how deep the initialization has progressed.
+      - Each function call has a custom error handler that calls a custom set of cleanups depending on how deep the initialization has progressed.
+Finally, the handler calls `return EXIT_FAILURE`
-      - The `initSomething` functions should return `BOOL`s that bubble up problems.
+      - The `initSomething` functions should return `BOOL`s that bubble up problems

   - Running Error Handler
     - Mostly, this happens in the other subsystems, however:
       - (Done) Problems in the message loop will log an error and call #gracefulShutdown
-      - Problems in the message handler code will also log issues and call
+      - Problems in the message handler code will also log a message and call
         #gracefulShutdown if necessary

   - Normal Shutdown
-    - #gracefulShutdown will set #gbIsRunning to `false` and post a `WM_CLOSE` message.
+    - #gracefulShutdown sets #gbIsRunning to `false` and posts `WM_CLOSE`
     - WM_CLOSE will
       - Call #goertzel_end
       - Cause the Audio capture thread to loop (and terminate) by setting
         #ghAudioSamplesReadyEvent
-    Exits the message loop and runs to the end of #wWinMain.
       - Call `DestroyWindow`
-    - Tell the logger that the main window no longer exists
+    - WM_DESTROY will:
+      - Call #mvcViewCleanup
+      - Call `PostQuitMessage`
+    - WM_QUIT will:
-    - Exits the message loop and runs to the end of #wWinMain.
+      - Exit the message loop and let #wWinMain run to the end.

 - **GDI / Direct2D**
   - Init Error Handler